edmundito/ags-tween/docs/scripting/settings.md

 These allow you to change the defaults in some of the tween.

 For example, by default all GUI tweens are blocking (`eBlockTween`).
-If you would like to start with all non-blocking tweens instead, you can change the definition `Tween_EASING_TYPE_GUI`:
+If you would like to start with all non-blocking tweens instead, you can change the definition of `Tween_EASING_TYPE_GUI` to:

     #define Tween_STYLE_GUI eNoBlockTween